Caversham Heights: Amenities

 Two golf courses and a health club with swimming pool lie just outside Caversham Heights in neighbouring South Oxfordshire.
 Caversham Lawn Tennis Club, formed in the early 1900s, can be found on Queensborough Drive.

-Caversham Heights only has one public house, for many decades named the Grosvenor but, after refurbishment in 2017, now known as the Caversham Rose, on Kidmore Road.
+Caversham Heights only has one public house, for many decades named the Grosvenor but, after refurbishment in 2017, was renamed the Caversham Rose and is now a Miller & Carter steakhouse, on Kidmore Road.
 Two roadside pubs on the A4074 also serve the area: the Pack Saddle, in Mapledurham 250 metres north of the Royal County of Berkshire boundary, and the Pack Horse in Chazey Heath, 1.5 kilometres further northwest.

 The area has two convenience stores, Conisboro Stores, which is also a post office, and Woodcote Way News.

 Its telephone numbers followed the format "0734 47####" until 1995, then "01734 47####" until 1998, and since then "0118 947 ####".

 Governance

-From 2022, a new Caversham Heights ward was created, with its boundaries extending beyond the area that traditionally carries the name.
-In the first local elections under the new boundaries, the three seats were divided between two Conservative councillors and one Labour.
-The election was closely contested: each of the nine candidates gained between 741 and 1629 votes.

 As a unitary authority, the borough of Reading is responsible for all aspects of local government within the area.
+From 2022, a new Caversham Heights ward was created within the borough, with its boundaries extending beyond the area that traditionally carries the name.

 The area is within the Reading East parliamentary constituency, which in recent years has alternately chosen Conservative and Labour MPs.
 As of 2020 it is represented by Matt Rodda (Labour) with a 10.6% majority.
 Prior to 1 February 2020 it was in the South East England European constituency.